Yoad-Duani/social_network_fastAPI/devops_repo/README.md

 ## DevOps Section

-This section is about the deployment of the application
+This section is about the deployment of the applications

+### Deploy infrastructure
+ - GCP